Jason Garrett

 Jason Calvin Garrett (born March 28, 1966) is an American former professional football player and coach in the National Football League (NFL).
 He was most notably the head coach of the Dallas Cowboys from 2010 to 2019.

-Garrett played college football for the Princeton Tigers.
-He played in the NFL for the Cowboys (winning three Super Bowls as the backup quarterback for Troy Aikman), New York Giants, Tampa Bay Buccaneers, and Miami Dolphins.
-Garrett began his coaching career as the quarterbacks coach for the Dolphins before serving as offensive coordinator and assistant head coach for the Cowboys.
+Garrett played college football for the Princeton Tigers and signed with the New Orleans Saints as an undrafted free agent in 1989.
+He also played for the San Antonio Riders, Ottawa Rough Riders, Cowboys (winning three Super Bowls as the backup quarterback to Troy Aikman), New York Giants, Tampa Bay Buccaneers, and Miami Dolphins.
+Garrett began his coaching career as the quarterbacks coach for the Dolphins before serving as the offensive coordinator and assistant head coach for the Cowboys.

 In 2022, Garrett became a color commentator for NBC Sports.
 He provides regular commentary for NBC Sports' coverage of Notre Dame football, and is an alternate color commentator for the NFL on NBC.
 Garrett is also a studio analyst for NBC's NFL pregame show Football Night in America.

 Early life

-Garrett attended kindergarten through second grade at Holy Cross school in Rumson, New Jersey.
-He went to prep school at University School in Hunting Valley, Ohio, and was a letterman in football, basketball, and baseball.
-As a senior, Garrett won All-League honors as a quarterback and safety.
-He graduated from University School in 1984.
+Garrett was born on March 28, 1966, in Abington, Pennsylvania.
+He attended kindergarten through second grade at Holy Cross school in Rumson, New Jersey.
+Garrett went to prep school at University School in Hunting Valley, Ohio, and was a letterman in football, basketball, and baseball.
+As a senior, he won All-League honors as a quarterback and safety.
+Garrett graduated from University School in 1984.